Openhab-Nodes/website/content/en/openhab.md

   </tr>
   <tr>
     <td>Channel</td>
-    <td>A Thing will usually provide at least one channel to control a feature or get data from it.<br><br>Examples:<br><br>* a Hue light bulb will have one channel to control its color, and another channel to control the color temperature,<br>* a smart TV will have several channels for things like volume, channel, input source, picture adjustment or guide interaction.<br></td>
+    <td>A Thing will usually provide at least one channel to control a feature or get data from it.<br><br>Examples:<br><br>* a Hue light bulb will have one channel to control its color, and another property to control the color temperature,<br>* a smart TV will have several channels for things like volume, property, input source, picture adjustment or guide interaction.<br></td>
-    <td>Same</td>
+    <td>This is called "Properties" but is semantically the same.</td>
   </tr>
   <tr>
     <td>Thing<br>Property</td>
     <td>An openHAB Thing can have read-only string based key-values assigned.
 Those Thing Properties can purely be used status and metrics reporting.</td>
     <td><b>N/A</b>.
-OHX supports a full metrics report API and encourages developers to export valueable information as Thing Status or as Channels.
+OHX supports a full metrics report API and encourages developers to export valueable information as Thing Status or as Properties.
 Both can be interacted with via Rules in contrast to openHABs Thing Properties.</td>
   </tr>
   <tr>
     <td>Items, Item Links,<br>Profiles<br></td>
     <td>An Item is an entity of a specific type (Text, Number, Color, Rollershutter, &hellip;) that holds state in openHAB.
 Bindings, Things and Channels are not allowed to.
 One or more Thing Channels are usually linked to one or more Items.
 This is how openHAB archives device and protocol interconnection.
 Items can exist for Rules only as well, to simulate global variables.<br><br>Items are also used for openHABs persistence system and IO Services.
 Items do not know about their original Thing or Thing Channel, which makes it impossible for something like the Hue Emulation Service to expose an emulated Hue bulb that can change brightness, color, light temperature on for example a Milight Bulb Thing, which has separate Channels and therefore Items for Brightness, Saturation, Light Temperature.<br><br>openHAB uses <b>Profiles and UOM</b> to alter a channel value (transform Fahrenheit to Celsius for example or , before it is assigned to an Item (and then maybe forwarded to another Thing Channel).<br></td>
     <td>OHX has abandoned the Item concept.
-Thing Channel interconnection happens via <b>Channel Links</b>.
-A Channel Link is basically a data flow from one Channel to another.
-The flow can be influenced by adding <b>Link Processors</b> (like openHAB Profiles) into it.<br><br>Thing Channel Values are persisted directly if enabled for that particular Channel.
-IO Services expose Things, not an abstraction of Thing Channels.</td>
+Thing Property interconnection happens via <b>Thing Connections</b>.
+A Property Link is basically a data flow from one property to another.
+The flow can be influenced by adding <b>Link Processors</b> (like openHAB Profiles) into it.<br><br>Thing Property Values are persisted directly if enabled for that particular Property.
+IO Services expose Things, not an abstraction of Thing Properties.</td>
   </tr>
   <tr>
     <td>Item Tags, Item Metadata,<br>Semantic Tags</td>
     <td>openHAB allows you to tag <b>Items</b> and also allows Bindings and Services to attach configuration to items in a more structured way than just tags ("Item Metadata").<br><br>Semantic tags are just String-based Tags like any others, but have translations and, as the name implies, a specific semantic attached to to them.<br>openHAB uses the <a href="https://brickschema.org/">Brick Schema</a>.
 The ontology defines 4 main types: Location, Property, Point and Equipment, with associated tags for each of them.</td>
     <td>Instead of tagging items, OHX allows to tag everything.
-From Things, to Thing Channels, to Rules.
+From Things, to Thing Properties, to Rules.
 Semantic tagging via the Brick Schema is supported and encouraged.
-Binding developers should semantically pre-tag their exposed Things and Channels ("Light", "Fan" etc) and users can help in this process.<br><br>If all your Things and Channels are semantically tagged, you can without any additional work say "Turn off lights in living room" to the offline voice recognition (Snips AI) service or enter that sentence into the chat bot interface on the Setup&amp;Maintenance interface.</td>
+Binding developers should semantically pre-tag their exposed Things and Properties ("Light", "Fan" etc) and users can help in this process.<br><br>If all your Things and Properties are semantically tagged, you can without any additional work say "Turn off lights in living room" to the offline voice recognition (Snips AI) service or enter that sentence into the chat bot interface on the Setup&amp;Maintenance interface.</td>
   </tr>
 </table>